|

 |||||||||||||||||||||||||||

-The craftsman pulls from a large batch of paste using a wood debabera to push the paste through the stencil.
-Layer after layer he alternates the
+The craftsman pulls from a large batch of paste using a wood debabera to push the paste through the stencil on to the cloth.
+Layer after layer, he

-In the image below additional paste has been added to the top layer of the cloth
+In the image below, additional paste has been added to the top layer of the

-encircling some areas with a moat.
-Notice that these boundaries do not follow
+cloth encircling some areas with a moat.
+Notice that these boundaries do not

-the lines of the original image or stencil.
-Instead they are helping to define
+follow the lines of the original image or stencil.
+Instead they are helping to

-the areas into which additional colors or shadings will be added.
-This may be
+define the areas into which additional colors or shadings will be added.
+This

 as a bowl.)